DcRubik/dcrubik/README.md

 ## Hello there!

 My name is Jesús and I'm a software developer from Spain.
-I mainly work with Java in combination with Minecraft.

-I currently work as a freelancer.
+Actually I'm able to do comissions.

 <br>